 Outdoor clear-up

-When the weather is pleasant, spend an afternoon cleaning the outside of the house.
+When the weather is pleasant, spend an afternoon attending to the outside of the house.
+If you live near the sea; in an extreme climate; near to busy roads or your openings face south, you’ll need to do external painting more often – sometimes once a year is required.
+Make sure you use appropriate paints that are also environmentally friendly.
+If you take care of your property, you’ll have to deal less with replacement windows.
 Add some containers to your front porch & terrace, clear the pathways, tidy up your flowerbeds, clear up any weeds & moss, clear the gutters, clean or paint the fence etc Take note of the state of the roof, walls & paintwork.
-If they need maintenance - deal with it now, rather than putting it off till a later date.
+If they need maintenance – deal with it now, rather than putting it off till a later date.

 Then, relax!![]()